wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-show-user-emails/includes/7-page-users-email.md

 You built a JavaScript app, connected it to Microsoft 365, and displayed the user's last 10 emails by using Microsoft Graph.
-Now let's extend the app so that users can browse through their emails in batches of 10 pages.
+Now let's extend the app so that users can browse through their emails in batches of 10 items.

 ## Retrieve paged data by using Microsoft Graph